techno-sorcery/CPU-16/README.md

 The computer will be built onto 9 18x25cm perfboards, which will be plugged into a custom backplane with two 2x40-pin connectors per card.

 The case will probably be custom built.
-If thermals end up being an issue, I'll probably put the CPU backplane and cards in the it and chuck in a couple fans.
-Otherwise, I'd like for everything to sit on top of the case.
+As of now, I want it to include a front panel and enough room to fit all nine cards and a fan.

 # Simulator